Analytics indexes

 • If, after building your index, you want to add any documents that were previously excluded from training back into the training data source document pool, you must disable the Optimize training set field on the index and perform another full population.
 An incremental population does not re-introduce these previously excluded documents.

-• Incremental population automatically triggers a rebuild of the classification index as of 9.6.134.78.
+• Incremental population automatically triggers a rebuild of the classification index.

 Building the index